 Cooling Heating When the room temperature is lower than the controller's setpoint for cooling operation (including auto operation).
 When the indoor units run in Continuous operation, and the airflow direction is downward.
-When the room temperature is higher than the controller's setpoint for heating operation (including auto operation).

-• When the indoor units run continuously for a long time and the airflow direction is Horizontal.
+When the room temperature is higher than the controller's setpoint for heating operation (including auto operation). • When the indoor units run continue direction is Horizontal. ously for a long time and the airflow

-NEVER touch the air outlet or the horizontal blades while the swing flap is in operation.
+NEVER touch the air outlet or the horizontal/vertical blades while the swing flap is in operation.
 Fingers may become caught or the unit may break down.